Instruction Manual for Zenseio LSMP-2103 Device

 3.5.2.
 Connect other sensors using GPI

-Aside from SDI-12 interface, LSMP devices can monitor many different types of commonly used sensors using other standard interfaces: tipping rain buckets, pressure switches, pressure transducers/transmitters, flow meters, temperature sensors, and others.
-There are 3 independent general purpose inputs (GPI’s) that can be configured via the mobile phone app or via LoRaWAN to read several types of analog and digital interfaces, with capabilities as shown in the table below.
+Aside from SDI-12 interface, LSMP devices can monitor many different types of commonly used industrial sensors using other standard interfaces: tipping rain buckets, pressure switches, pressure transducers/transmitters, flow meters, temperature sensors, and others.
+There are 3 independent general purpose inputs (GPI’s) that can be configured via the mobile phone app or via radio downlink commands to read several types of analog and digital interfaces, with capabilities as shown in the table below.

 Sensor Interface